emacstheviking/slomograb/README.md

 You may have to fiddle with that to work on other systems.

-Once it is built, copy it somewhere that it can be found on the system file path, on my iMac that is /usr/local/bin/slomograb
+Once it is built, copy it somewhere that it can be found on the system file path, on my iMac that is:

+    $ sudo cp slomograb /usr/local/bin/slomograb

 # Using it.